Conventional Office Spaces

 Established, stable businesses

-Your headcount and space requirements are predictable.
-You've outgrown the need for flexibility — you want permanence, control, and the cost efficiency that comes with a long-term commitment.
+Your team size and space needs are now predictable.
+You no longer need flexibility; instead, you want stability, control, and the savings that come with a long-term commitment.

 Scale beyond flexible economics